ahartz1/vector-victor/README.md

 Implements the below linear algebra functions using only built-in `+ - / *` operators and the `math` module.
 Additionally, these are written without traditional `for` or `while` loops (list comprehensions are used instead).

-## How to Use This Program
+## How to Use These Functions

 * You will need to have **python&nbsp;3** installed on your machine or have access to a python&nbsp;3 interpreter.
 See [Python's site](https://www.python.org/) for details.

-* To run this program, save `linear_algebra.py` to your computer.
-Using a command-line program (such as Terminal on Mac&nbsp;OS&nbsp;X), navigate to the folder containing the downloaded file and run the following line to use: `python3 linear_algebra.py`
+* To use these functions in your program, save `linear_algebra.py` to your project folder.
+Include an import statement at the top of the files in which you intend to call the functions. (e.g., `from linear_algebra import *`.)

 ## Linear Algebra Functions